 “I had to go through two to three months of school sleeping in my car, sleeping in hotel rooms because they were taking forever to fix up my apartment,” Stayneshia said.
 “There were days I couldn’t shower or brush my teeth until I got to school to put myself together.
 In the process, I was dealing with things with my daughter.
 I had to be there for my child but couldn’t give up on my schooling.
 The biggest thing was I lost my grandfather.
 Instead of taking time off from school to focus on my family and deal with the grief, I kept coming to school, I kept calling my teacher.
 I didn’t want to fall behind.
 It kept my mind off of things.”

 “She had a lot of challenges her whole life but the one thing she did is her work,” said Sonja Griffin, Stayneshia’s instructor.
-“She went through a lot being homeless and dealing with her children’s father, but she stayed focused and she was determined to finish her high school diploma as well as her business diploma.
+“She went through a lot being homeless and dealing with her children’s father, but she stayed focused and she was determined to finish.
 She is a very driven young lady, she just has to learn to change her attitude that’s ready to fight at a moment’s notice.
 I saw her life change.”